MicrosoftDocs/patterns-practices/patterns-practices/reference/regionmanager-class-mspp-regions.md

 Remarks
 -------

-<span id="remarksToggle"></span> This class supplies the attached properties that can be used for simple region creation from XAML.
+ This class supplies the attached properties that can be used for simple region creation from XAML.

 Inheritance Hierarchy
 ---------------------